UConn Huskies men's basketball: 1989–90 Season: 'Dream Season', National Breakthrough

 The 1990 “Dream Season” brought UConn basketball back to the national stage.
 Led by Chris Smith, Nadav Henefeld, Scott Burrell, Tate George, and Rod Sellers, UConn went from unranked in the preseason to winning the Big East regular season and tournament championships, both for the first time.
 January 1990 in particular marked several major milestones for the team.
 After an already historic 13–3 start to the season, the Huskies were able to defeat No. 5 Syracuse and No. 2 Georgetown in back-to-back games played at the Hartford Civic Center.
-After their 70–65 victory over the Hoyas on January 20th, the Huskies entered the AP ranking for the first time ever at #20.
+After their 70–65 victory over the Hoyas on January 20th, the Huskies entered the AP ranking for the first time all season at No. 20.
 1990 also marked the opening of Gampel Pavilion, the program's new on-campus home, which opened on January 21st.

 UConn entered the Big East tournament ranked No. 8 in the nation and with a 12–4 record in conference play.
 As the #2 seed in the tournament, the Huskies handily defeated Seton Hall in the quarterfinals before capturing a 65–60 victory over No. 5 Georgetown the following day.
 On March 11, UConn defeated No. 4 Syracuse 78–75 in the championship game to capture their first ever Big East title, thus assuring their place in the NCAA tournament for the first time since 1979.

 In the NCAA tournament, the Huskies garnered a #1 seed in the East Region for the first time ever.
 They easily won their first two matches, winning both games by 20 points or more.
-In the Sweet Sixteen, UConn trailed #5 seeded Clemson 70–69 with 1 second remaining.
+In the Sweet Sixteen, UConn trailed #5 seed Clemson 70–69 with 1 second remaining.
 Scott Burrell's full-court pass found Tate George on the far baseline.
 George spun, fired, and hit a buzzer-beater that is known in Connecticut simply as "The Shot".
-However, they would be eliminated on a buzzer-beater two days later by #3 seeded Duke in the Elite Eight, losing in overtime 79–78.
+However, they would be eliminated on a buzzer-beater two days later by #3 seed and eventual national runner-up Duke in the Elite Eight, losing in overtime 79–78.
 UConn finished the season with a 31–6 overall record.
 The 1989–90 season ultimately marked the beginning of UConn's' sustained success in men's basketball on the national level, and the program began making regular appearances in the NCAA tournament going forward.